notiz-dev/nestjs-prisma-starter/README.md

 ## Playground

 Some queries and mutations are secured by an auth guard.
-You have to accuire a JWT token from `signup` or `login`.
+You have to acquire a JWT token from `signup` or `login`.
 Add the the auth token as followed to **HTTP HEADERS** in the playground and replace `YOURTOKEN` here:

 ```
 {